eduardogspereira/docs_test/docs/source/index.rst

 ====================================
-Be Welcome to Truffala User's Guide!
+Welcome to Truffala User's Guide!
 ====================================